dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T77: Protecting the unborn is a societal duty.
+### T77: The unborn child is a unique being deserving protection.

 |Support|
 |---|